rapedwhore/rapedwhore/README.md

 ### About Me

-I'm a 22-year-old **Backend Developer** from Russia.
+I'm a 22 year old **Backend Developer** from Russia.
 I mainly work with:

 - **Python** and **Django**

-I also have basic knowledge of front-end technologies like:
+I also have basic knowledge of frontend technologies like:

 - HTML, CSS, and JavaScript

 My freetime passion:

-- bots, games
+- programming bots, game creation

 Outside of coding, I enjoy: